 The Direct Connection – Global Climate Change and Firefighting

-Without the acceptance that weather and climate change affect fire department operations, the protection of the communities these agencies service will be compromised.
+Without the acceptance that weather and climate change affect fire department operations, the protection of the communities in which these agencies serve will be compromised.

 What’s Next?

-If Firefighting is in your future, getting certain certifications is a necessary step.
+If firefighting is in your future, getting certain certifications is necessary.
 Pocket Prep has you covered with study support through the convenience of a mobile app.

 Our EMS Pocket Prep app features study prep for the Firefighter 1 & 2 exam.
-It’s free to download and all premium accounts feature a three-day free trial period.
+It’s free to download, offers multiple quiz modes, and a full-length mock exam.
 When you’re ready to study, we’re here to help.